eguvenc/o2/Cli/Docs/Task/README.md

 ### Following Logs

-Open your shell console and type
+Open your shell Cli and type

 ```php
 php task log
 ```

-Above the command open your log console and follow application logs by reading app.log file.
+Above the command open your log Cli and follow application logs by reading app.log file.

 <b>Log</b> segment is a controller that is located in your <b>app/tasks</b> folder.